Storm King School: Co-curricular activities

+Preparatory School Athletic Council (NEPSAC); the school fields teams at the varsity, junior varsity, and club levels across roughly 19 sports and activities.

+Student organizations include Model United Nations, student government, a student newspaper, an outdoor and adventure program, and a range of clubs and affinity groups.
+Students are expected to complete community service annually, and the school schedules weekend trips to cultural and recreational sites in New York City and the surrounding Hudson Valley.
+Year-end recognition for participation is given at the school's Afternoon Activity Awards, which include the Pentagonal Award, presented since 1953 to graduating seniors who have competed in varsity athletics across five seasons.

 Arts

-The Storm King School's arts program includes Studio Art, Ceramics, Photography, Filmmaking, Fashion Design, Acting, Stagecraft, music, voice, and dance.
-Facilities include the 230-seat Walter Reade Jr. Theatre, the Allison Vladimir Art Center.
+The Storm King School offers instruction in visual and performing arts as part of its curriculum.
+Course offerings include studio art, ceramics, photography, filmmaking, fashion design, acting, stagecraft, music, voice, and dance.
+Arts facilities include the 230-seat Walter Reade Jr. Theatre and the Allison Vladimir Art Center, the latter housing a digital design lab, a ceramics studio, and a 3D printer.

+Private music instruction is available to students.
+The school is a member of the New York State School Music Association.

 Athletics

 The Storm King School has a full athletic curriculum and competes in the New England Prep School Athletic League and competes in 18 different sports and activities.
 Storm King fields 26 teams at the varsity, junior varsity, and club level and is a member of The Hudson Valley Athletic League (HVAL) and The New England Private School Athletic Council (NEPSAC).
 Storm King is a member of the Positive Coaching Alliance.